Preparing for the Future of Perkins

 ED also offered two sessions on Perkins at its recent Federal Student Aid training conference.
 Session #6 addressed ending a school's participation in the Perkins Loan program, providing details on procedures and timelines.
 Session #7 explains the new electronic process for assigning loans to ED.
-PowerPoint presentations and audio recordings of the sessions are available without charge on the conference website.
+PowerPoint presentations of the sessions are available without charge on the conference website.

 At the conference, ED officials stressed that participating schools have until December 31, 2015, to calculate and return any excess liquid capital (ELC) in their Perkins Loan revolving fund.
 ED believes that as many as a third of institutions have ELC that needs to be returned.
 The federal government's share of ELC must be returned to ED, and the institution will keep its portion (but remove it from the revolving fund) based on their historical share of contributions to the fund.
 The excess cash requirement is long standing and is not directly tied to the wind-down of the program, but institutions may find it more challenging to estimate future loans when only grandfathered students are eligible.